Operadic actions on long knots and 2-string links: Freeness results

 \begin{Thm} The restriction of the structure map

 from Theorem \ref{SCLActs} is a homotopy equivalence. \end{Thm}

-Just as in the preceeding paragraphs, the proof mainly consists in reducing ourselves to each connected component and splitting the diffeomorphism group of the complement a link along suitable surfaces.
+Just as in the preceding paragraphs, the proof mainly consists in reducing ourselves to each connected component and splitting the diffeomorphism group of the complement of a link along suitable surfaces.
 We state two technical lemmas to prepare this cutting process, then proceed to the proof of the theorem.